httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

    While
    [mid-stream trailers](https://github.com/httpwg/http-core/issues/313#issuecomment-584389706)
-   are interesting, being this specification a rewrite of [RFC3230] we do not think we should face that.
+   are interesting, since this specification is a rewrite of [RFC3230] we do not think we should face that.
 As a first thought, future works on digest-algorithms may consider mid-stream trailers though.